xdccrlz/emuThreeDS/README.md

 ### Improved Settings
 Settings will be receiving an overhaul to replace the existing sdl2_config.ini in v1.0.6.

+### Improved Audio
+Audio seems to be broken in v1.0.5.1 when Bluetooth is connected.
+This will be fixed in v1.0.6

 ## Latest Changes
 > 5th May 2023